robert-godlewski/python_algo/README.md

 # Description
 All of these algorithms are my solutions to [LeetCode Problems](https://leetcode.com/explore/) in Python.

-# How to run this on computer
-## First time installation using pip
-1. Copy this repo to your computer
-2. Run this command via terminal: % pip3 install pipenv

-## Running app with pipenv
-1. Activate environment run in directory terminal: % pipenv shell
-2. Run this command via terminal: (repo_directory_name) ... % python3 python_algo.py
-3. Follow instructions
-4. Deactivate enviornment: (repo_directory_name) ... % exit

 # Data Structures covered:
 * Arrays
 * Hash Tables (Hashsets and Hashmaps)